Model 720 – Are expats obliged to declare their foreign income in Spain?

 There are two possible scenarios that can make a natural or legal person become a Spanish tax resident:

 - the person has been living in Spain for more than 183 days within the same tax year.
 This means actually spending that amount of time in Spain.
-Single absences are also counted as a part of this period, unless one can prove a 183-day stay in some other country.
+Single absences are also counted as a part of this period unless one can prove a 183-day stay in some other country.

 - the person’s main economic and vital interests are based in Spain, whether directly or indirectly.

-The obligation to submit the 720 Form
+The obligation to submit Form 720

 Find more information about the current deadline in this link:

-The procedure only needs to be performed once, unless the assets increase by €20,000 at some stage, for example, after selling property.
+The procedure only needs to be performed once, unless the assets increase by €20,000 at some stage, for example, after selling a property.